 The book that is recommended as probably the easiest to read is the one by Painter and Coleman ("Essentials of Polymer Science and Engineering" DEStech Publishers, 2009).
-However, it is not available online and hence is not free to use from the UF library.
+However, it is not available online and hence is not free to use from the UF library and is not needed for this class.